Police clamp down on Russian protests against jailing of Kremlin foe Navalny | Politics

 Police clamp down on Russian protests against jailing of Kremlin foe Navalny

-Police detained over 2,500 people and used force to break up rallies across Russia on Saturday as tens of thousands of protesters ignored the extreme cold and police warnings to demand the release of Kremlin critic Alexei Navalny.
+Police detained more than 2,500 people and used force to break up rallies across Russia on Saturday as tens of thousands of protesters ignored the extreme cold and police warnings to demand the release of Kremlin critic Alexei Navalny.

 Navalny had called on his supporters to protest after being arrested last weekend as he returned to Russia from Germany for the first time since being poisoned with a nerve agent he says was slipped to him by state security agents in August.
 The authorities had warned people to stay away from Saturday's protests, saying they risked catching COVID-19 as well as prosecution and possible jail time for attending an unauthorised event.